1amG4bor/mlflow-for-model-improvement/README.md

 - Checking that the required dependencies are installed<br>
 `python --version & conda --version & docker --version`
-- Build and run the docker containers that serve the MLflow server on localhost<br>
+- Build and run the docker containers that serve the containerized MLflow server on localhost<br>
 `docker-compose up -d --build`
 ---
 - Script to create, train, and evaluate the model<br>